You are viewing a free preview of this lesson.

 |---|---|

-| Q | Finite set of states |
+| Q | a finite set of states |

-| Sigma | Input alphabet (symbols that can appear on the tape initially) |
+| Σ | the input alphabet — symbols that may appear on the tape initially (the blank is not in Σ) |

-| q0 | Start state |
+| q0 | the start state (an element of Q) |

-The transition function is the set of rules.
-Each rule has the form:
+The transition function has the signature

-| Current State | Read | Write | Move | Next State |
+| Current state | Read | Write | Move | Next state |

 |---|---|---|---|---|